Top four strategies for keeping your 4-H animal projects healthy in cold weather

 Use these four steps to help keep your 4-H animals healthy during the long Michigan winters.

-As the winter temperatures settle in, make sure you are keeping your 4-H projects healthy!
-Most animals are well adapted to living outside, so for them the cold isn’t as bad as it is to you or me.
-However, just like added heat in the summer, cold temperatures require additional animal monitoring.
+As the winter temperatures settle in, make sure you are keeping your 4-H projects healthy.
+Most animals are well adapted to living outside, so for them the cold doesn’t feel the same as to you or me.
+However, cold temperatures do require additional animal monitoring.

 Follow these four steps to make sure your 4-H projects are healthy this winter.

-- Water, water, water!
+Water, water, water!
 Whether providing water in a bucket, tank or automated system, it is important to check the water each day.
 If you are like many farms, you have probably experienced a frozen water tank or two.
 That is why it’s important to check the water supply every day: realizing the issue and reacting to it are essential in keeping animals healthy and on track for market or reproduction.
-The temperature of the water can also play a role in animal production.
-One study from the University of Pennsylvania School of Veterinary Medicine stated that ponies drank approximately 40 percent more water when it was warm, rather than ambient near-freezing water.
 No matter what the temperature, make sure the water you are providing your animals is clean and easily available in adequate amounts.

-- Pay special attention to young and new animals.
-Just like young children, younger animals and especially newborn animals are more susceptible to the cold weather.
+Pay special attention to young and new animals.
+Younger animals and especially newborn animals are more susceptible to the cold weather.
 When new animals are born, make sure they are dried off in a reasonable amount of time.
 Additionally, remember how crucial it is for animals to receive their first milk, colostrum.
 If transporting new animals to your farm, make sure you minimize the amount of stress they will encounter as well as provide adequate dry, minimal dust bedding to help reduce the effect of winter chill.